 In memory of the victims of the holocaust on January 27, 2020, we will be organizing a talk by Mrs. Joe Cohen on the Impact of Holocaust followed by the screening of the film - The Testament by Amichai Greenberg at Satyajit Ray Film & Television Institute (Main Auditorium) from 6 pm onwards.

-Culture Monks is delighted to invite you along with The Embassy of Switzerland in India, the Italian Cultural Institute New Delhi & Satyajit Ray Film & Television Institute to Cinema from the Italian-speaking world a festival of films from the Italian speaking part of Switzerland to celebrate the Italian Language Week 2020.
+Culture Monks is delighted to invite you along with The Embassy of Switzerland in India, the Italian Cultural Institute New Delhi & Satyajit Ray Film & Television Institute to

 "Igor and the Cranes’ Journey is a lovely fable that will appeal to cinema lovers of all ages.
 In the aftermath of his parents’ divorce, 11-year-old Igor relishes visits with his father, an ornithologist in the Russian countryside.
 When his mother announces they are moving to Israel to start a new life, Igor’s world is turned upside-down.
 Struggling to adjust to his new Israeli school, he finds solace in tracking the migration of a flock of cranes from Eastern Europe to Africa.
 In this feature debut, young Israeli-Russian filmmaker Evgeny Ruman proves himself dexterous at mixing light humour with a truly heartwarming story."